delivering more than inspiration

 ACCESS SUPPORT

 Those facing barriers while completing their application may request Access Support for up to $500 to assist with submitting an application.
 A barrier can include but is not limited to, language, culture, physical or cognitive limitations such as those that may be considered a disability, or any similar complication that an applicant may face while completing an application.
 This could include hiring a typist, interpreter, translator, or other type of support worker to help with submitting a clear application that accurately reflects the artist’s ideas and intentions.
+Professional grant writers are not supported by this program as the support is intended for accessibility needs.

 For more information, and to download an Access Support Request Form, please visit the Access Support page.